dd9jn/rfc4880bis/crypto-refresh.md

 ## SHA-1 Collision Detection {#sha1cd}

 As described in {{SHAMBLES}}, the SHA-1 digest algorithm is not collision-resistant.
-However, an OpenPGP implementation cannot completely discard the SHA-1 algorithm, because it is required for implementing and reasoning about v4 public keys.
+However, an OpenPGP implementation cannot completely discard the SHA-1 algorithm, because it is required for implementing v4 public keys.
 In particular, the v4 fingerprint derivation uses SHA-1.
 So as long as an OpenPGP implementation supports v4 public keys, it will need to implement SHA-1 in at least some scenarios.